hanatos/vkdt/src/pipe/modules/i-raw/readme.md

 you may want to checkout the keyframes feature to gradually modify exposure for instance (see `examples/keyframes.cfg`, or the `ctrl-k` hotkey to create keyframes from the gui when hovering over controls.

+## for developers: updating

+to update to upstream rawler, delete the `Cargo.lock` file in the `rawloader-c` subdirectory. the `Cargo.toml` file points to the main git branch already and will update during the next build (regular top level `make`).